navmou/homepage/content/english/about/_index.md

 publicly accessible through Gothenburg University's library website [here](https://gupea.ub.gu.se/handle/2077/80594).

-Apart from physics, I am interested in philosophy, photography, and cooking.
-Who isn’t intrigued by politics? <br>
+Apart from physics, I am interested in philosophy, photography, and cooking, also who isn’t intrigued by politics ;-)? <br>
 My reading interests include philosophy in general, with a particular focus on the philosophy of science and the history of philosophy and science.
 In photography, I am passionate about astrophotography, which stems from my love for astronomy.
 Since my career shift, astrophotography has been my way of staying connected to the stars.